Counselling and

 Take care of yourself

-Call NHS 111 or the Samaritans on 116 123 any time of the day or night if you're experiencing unbearable emotional pain.
+Call the Samaritans on 116 123 any time, day or night.